 We not only ensure that you really understand the different UKCAT questions that could be asked, but also how you can answer them to the highest standard.

 Our UKCAT prep course is run by specialist Medicine graduates.

 To give you a reflection of the intensity of the true test, we carry out our UKCAT mocks under timed, examination conditions.

 Our expert tutors teach you to excel under the time pressure of the UKCAT by arming you with the necessary skills and strategy.

 Our course is delivered by carefully selected and trained tutors from our network of over 2,300 top graduates.

-Michael is a Cambridge graduate, having completed his BA in 2015 with a pre-clinical Medical Sciences and Social Anthropology degree, and is continuing studying clinical Medicine at UCL.
+Michael graduated from Cambridge in 2015 with a BA in pre-clinical Medical Sciences and Social Anthropology, and subsequently studied clinical Medicine at UCL.
 While studying, Michael has worked extensively as a mentor and tutor, with a focus on science and medical school applications.
 He has run Oxbridge classes at top London schools and contributed several chapters to the DMA book.
 His interests lie in psychiatry, medical anthropology and public health, and he hopes to combine his clinical practice with involvement in medical education.